jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 The nascent Linux project saw a rush of growth and developer contribution from August of 1991 to February of 1992.
 But where did all these developers come from?
 At this time we need to go back to Berkeley University and check in on the BSD project, (Berkeley Software Distribution).
 In the late 80s and up to the early 1990s BSD Unix development had been flourishing at Berkeley.
 Some would attribute this to great minds and an open environment, some would attribute it to lots of government funding.
 Either way the product produced began to eclipse the commercial AT&T Unix in features and quality.
 BSD began to significantly and irreconcilably differ from AT&T Unix.

-AT&T seeing this decided in the early 1992 to take the BSD project to court in order to stop BSD from cutting into their commercial business.
+AT&T decided in the early 1992 to take the BSD project to court in order to stop BSD from cutting into their commercial business.
 BSD technically came from AT&T Unix back in 1976, when Ken Thompson took his sabbatical at Berkeley and brought the then pet project AT&T Unix with him.
 AT&T found that some of the BSD code had not been changed as was claimed and was still original AT&T Unix code, which they claimed was a copyright infringement.
 In early 1992 AT&T was granted a court ordered development injunction against the BSD project, preventing development work from being done on BSD Unix.
 This was the perfect time for Linux kernel development to flourish, protected by the GPL, there were no licensing or copyright issues to worry about.
 BSD developers in droves flocked to the Linux project.
 By the time the lawsuit was finished in late 1993/1994 it was too late.
 The results of the court case were that BSD could no longer use the term Unix to describe itself and they had to rewrite a handful of programs to remove AT&T code.
 AT&T had succeeded in planting the seed for the growth of the entire Linux industry with this action.
 The Linux rocket had left the launch pad.

 After the BSD and AT&T lawsuit was settled the BSD code base split into three and then four main distribution families--each with their own focus but all common enough to share code between them.
-Also they are free of any contention with commercially licensed Unix and usable for enterprise work.
+These distros are free of any contention with commercially licensed Unix and usable for enterprise work.
 Unlike Linux, BSD lacks a major corporate sponsored distribution, like Ubuntu or Red Hat.
-All are maintained by volunteer organizations.
+They are maintained by volunteer organizations.

 * FreeBSD
 * DragonFlyBSD, split from FreeBSD